-A healthy main dish and tasty side make Pork Chops with Lemon-Parsley and Grape Walnut Quinoa a complete meal in 35 minutes!
+This healthy main dish and tasty side make Pork Chops with Lemon and Parsley with Grape Walnut Quinoa a complete meal in 35 minutes!

 I like to get pork chops on the thicker side, at least one inch.
 You can certainly use thin cut chops that you might find in your grocery fridge, but adjust the cooking time; and they may not be quite as juicy.